Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 Command-line interface to display sparsity
 ------------------------------------------

-CLI comes with a ``sparsity`` action that allows to display a model sparsity (supports Keras, ONNX and Akida model files).
+CLI comes with a ``sparsity`` action that allows to display a model sparsity (supports TF-Keras, ONNX and Akida model files).

 .. code-block:: bash